JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/testing/index.md

 ![step20](./steps/step20.png)

-As you can see on line number 11,  once you place an order successfully you need to send an email.
+As you can see on line number 11, once you place an order successfully, you need to send an email.
 But this is something we need to do on a live server, not during a test, so I will try to do a mock which basically is going to return true.